Leyam-07/Resorts_System/docs/Deployment-Guide.md

     ```

 3.  **Set File Permissions:**
-    Ensure the web server has the necessary permissions to write to specific directories (e.g., for uploads).
+    Ensure the web server has the necessary permissions to write to the upload directories.
     ```bash
+    # Grant write permissions to the general uploads folder
+    chmod -R 775 /path/to/your/project/public/uploads
+    # Set ownership to the web server user (e.g., www-data for Apache on Linux)
-    chown -R www-data:www-data /path/to/your/project
+    chown -R www-data:www-data /path/to/your/project/public/uploads
-    chmod -R 755 /path/to/your/project
     ```
+    _Note: The specific user may vary depending on your server setup (`apache`, `nginx`, etc.)._

 ## 4. Database Setup